pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 ## Configure TiDB deployment

 To configure a TiDB deployment, you need to configure the `TiDBCluster` CR.
-Refer to the [TidbCluster example](https://github.com/pingcap/tidb-operator/blob/master/examples/tiflash/tidb-cluster.yaml) for an example.
+Refer to the [TidbCluster example](https://github.com/pingcap/tidb-operator/blob/master/examples/advanced/tidb-cluster.yaml) for an example.
 For the complete configurations of `TiDBCluster` CR, refer to [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.md).

 > **Note:**
 >
 > It is recommended to organize configurations for a TiDB cluster under a directory of `cluster_name` and save it as `${cluster_name}/tidb-cluster.yaml`.
 The modified configuration is not automatically applied to the TiDB cluster by default.
 The new configuration file is loaded only when the Pod restarts.

-It is recommended that you set `spec.configUpdateStrategy` to `RollingUpdate` to enable automatic update of configurations.
-This way, every time the configuration is updated, all components are rolling updated automatically, and the modified configuration is applied to the cluster.

 ### Cluster name